-The following is management's discussion and analysis of operations and financial position ("MD&A") and should be read in conjunction with the unaudited interim condensed consolidated financial statements for the period ended October 31, 2023 and the audited consolidated financial statements and MD&A for the year ended July 31, 2023 included in our 2023 Annual Report to Shareholders.
-The unaudited interim condensed consolidated financial statements for the period ended October 31, 2023 have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The following is management's discussion and analysis of operations and financial position ("MD&A") and should be read in conjunction with the unaudited interim condensed consolidated financial statements for the period ended January 31, 2024 and the audited consolidated financial statements and MD&A for the year ended July 31, 2023 included in our 2023 Annual Report to Shareholders.
+The unaudited interim condensed consolidated financial statements for the period ended January 31, 2024 and the audited January 31, 2024 have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 When we use the terms "we", "us", "our", "Reko", or "Company", we are referring to Reko International Group Inc. and its subsidiaries.

 This MD&A contains forward-looking information and forward-looking statements within the meaning of applicable securities laws.
 We use words such as "anticipate", "plan", "may", "will", "should", expect", "believe", "estimate" and similar expressions to identify forward-looking information and statements.
 Such forward-looking information and statements are based on assumptions and analyses made by us in light of our experience and our perception of historical trends, current conditions and expected future developments, as well as other factors we believe to be relevant and appropriate in the circumstances.
-Readers are cautioned not to place undue reliance on forward-looking information and statements, as there can be no assurance that the assumptions, plans, intentions or expectations upon which such statements are based will occur.
+Readers are cautioned not to place undue reliance on forward-looking information and statements are based will occur.
 Forward-looking information and statements are subject to known and unknown risks, uncertainties, assumptions and other factors which may cause actual results, performance or achievements to be materially different from any future results, performance or achievements expressed, implied or anticipated by such information and statements.
 These risks are described in the Company's MD&A and, from time to time, in other reports and filings made by the Company with securities regulators.